Georgian Mayfair: Behind Bridgerton

 If you’re feeling spirited, you might request George IV’s favourite punch: two bottles of champagne, half a pint of syrup and a glass of pineapple syrup, two mandarins, a Seville orange, two lemons, a pint of strong and sweet green tea, and one glass each of Cognac, Jamaican rum and arrack (fermented coconut sugar or sugarcane) – all suitably chilled and strained through fine linen.

-Sustenance is at hand from Hélène Darroze, just awarded a third Michelin star.
+Sustenance is at hand from Hélène Darroze, which boasts three Michelin stars.
 Her rum baba dessert is served with Armagnac from her family’s property.
 The King and the ton would surely have approved.
 It’s a fitting way to round off any Regency-inspired day in Mayfair.